Lokathor/fermium/README.md

     This version is not currently available in many package managers, so you might have to build from source.
 There's a [shell script](install-sdl2.sh) that I use for the CI builds, if you'd like to use that.
+  * Non-Windows platforms require `sdl2-config` to be in the `PATH` during the build to get the proper linking info, but this is part of a normal SDL2 install on both macOS and Linux so it shouldn't be a problem.
 * The whole crate is `no_std` of course.
 * The bindings use `libc` for the C type declarations.